 George Emory Fay (1927-2015) was an American Anthropologist / Archaeologist / Professor interested in a wide variety of areas: Mexico-Mesoamerica / American Indians / European Archeology.

 He studied at University of Missouri (A.B.
 1948), University of Michigan (M.A.
 1951), University of New Mexico (grad), and Interamerican University in Mexico (Ph.
 D. 1965).
-Much of his professional library was gifted to Univisity of Michigan Anthropology Department in 20xx.
+Much of his professional library was gifted to Univisity of Michigan Anthropology Department in 2005-ish.

 He taught at Southern State College (now University of South Arkansas) from 1955-62, Wisconson State University 1962-66 (now University of Wisconsin - Oshkosh) and Colorado State College (later University of Northern Colorado) from 1966-92.